Extremal entanglement witnesses: Extremal witnesses

 The next theorem is an immediate corollary.
 It is a slightly stronger version of Theorem~\ref{thm:extremecondI}.
-It is interesting for the theoretical understanding, and together with Theorem~\ref{thm:witperturb} it is directly useful for numerical calculations.

-\begin{theorem} A witness $\Omega$ is extremal if and only if $\Ker\UU_\Omega$ is one dimensional (spanned by $\Omega$). \end{theorem}
+It is interesting for the theoretical understanding, and together with Theorem~\ref{thm:witperturb} it is directly useful for numerical calculations. \begin{theorem} \textit{A witness $\Omega$ is extremal if and only if $\mathrm{Ker}\,\mathbf{U}_\Omega$ is one dimensional (spanned by $\Omega$).} \end{theorem}

-Thus, once the zeros and Hessian zeros of the witness $\Omega$ are known we test for extremality by computing the dimension of $\Ker\UU_\Omega$, for example by a singular value decomposition of $\UU_\Omega$.
+Thus, once the zeros and Hessian zeros of the witness $\Omega$ are known we test for extremality by computing the dimension of $\textrm{Ker}\,\mathbf{U}_\Omega$, for example by a singular value decomposition of $\mathbf{U}_\Omega$.
 This allows for a simple numerical implementation of the extremality criterion.

-These theorems motivate Algorithm~\ref{alg:findextrwitn}, a search algorithm for finding extremal witnesses.
+These theorems motivate Algorithm~1, a search algorithm for finding extremal witnesses.
 Obviously, any extremal witness might be reached by this algorithm already in the first iteration, starting for example from the maximally mixed state.
 The search is guaranteed to converge to an extremal witness in a finite number of iterations, since the number of possible search directions is reduced in each iteration.
+We here summarize this in Algorithm~1.
+Starting from an initial witness $\Omega=\Omega_0\in\textrm{int}(\mathcal{S}^{\circ})$, we proceed down through a hierarchy of faces on $\mathcal{S}^{\circ}$ of decreasing dimensions.
+The number of possible search directions $\Gamma$ on each face, is reduced in each iteration as $\textrm{Ker}\,\mathbf{U}_\Omega$ is reduced.

-\subsection{Faces of the set $\Sud$ of normalized witnesses}
+\subsection{Faces of the set $\mathcal{S}_1^{\circ}$ of normalized witnesses}

 Theorem~\ref{thm:witperturb} has the following geometrical meaning.
 Define